 - Press releases

-Companies that really want to gain awareness often use attention-grabbing guerilla marketing campaigns that interact with the world around them almost like art installations.
+As an operations consulting firm, we’ve seen companies that really want to gain awareness often use attention-grabbing guerilla marketing campaigns that interact with the world around them almost like art installations.

 One such example is Nivea’s cellulite couch installation, presented during Miami Fashion Week, which was tufted on one side (representing cellulite) and smooth on the other (showing what Nivea’s new cellulite-removing lotion can do).